StanMerlijn/ML-sigmoid-neuron/README_Backpropagation.md

 ## Documentation
 For this assignment, documentation was generated using Doxygen.
 The LaTeX documentation can be found [here](docs/latex/refman.pdf) and if you want to run the HTML local website, you can open the [index.html](docs/html/index.html) in a browser.

+For a brief summary of the performance improvements, please see the [performance analysis](docs/performance_analysis/perf_analysis.pdf).

 ## Installing
 Enter the testBackpropagation directory and then